javier-pg/sysrepo-cfgssl/README.md

 # sysrepo-cfgssl
-Mesh scenario for SDN-based TLS management framework
+Scenario for SDN-based VPN management framework

-TLS servers based on OpenVPN
+VPNs in triangular network, launched with OpenVPN